DanHodges/TheologicalDictionary/Son Of Man.md

 # Son Of Man
-Definition of Son Of Man coming soon
+Definition of Son Of Man coming soon.